Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Onwards and upwards today, through awesome scenery and the very best of Scottish history and legend for a stop in nearby Blair Atholl.

-Enjoy a visit to the elegant, turreted Blair Castle, a clan seat which dates back to 1269.
-Caught in the Jacobite uprising, Blair now holds a collection of Jacobite relics in its refined rooms.
+Enjoy a visit to the elegant, turreted clan seat which dates back to 1269.
+Caught in the Jacobite uprising, Blair Castle now holds a collection of Jacobite relics in its refined rooms.
 The landscaped grounds include the Hercules Garden, restored to its original Georgian design, and other features, such as Diana's Grove with the Woodland Adventure Playground.

 Proceed to the site of a crucial battle, Drummossie Moor, which overlooks Inverness.